 Because of many things, Rock Rapids is a great place for families with children to consider.
 First of all, many other families with children live here, making Rock Rapids a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Rock Rapids has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Rock Rapids’s overall crime rate is lower than average for the country.

-Rock Rapids is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Rock Rapids does not have a public transit system used by locals to get to and from work.

 The education level of Rock Rapids citizens is a little higher than the average for US cities and towns: 21.07% of adults in Rock Rapids have at least a bachelor's degree.